Twelve weeks, from first triple to deployed knowledge graph.

 RDF, OWL, SPARQL, and modern knowledge graphs — from first principles to a deployed hybrid LLM + knowledge graph application.
-Every artifact, note, and stumbling point published openly.
+Every artifact, note, and stumbling point published as I go.

 Duration